 The capital of Naxos, Chora or Naxos town, is located on the north west coast of the island.
 It’s a busy port town with a picturesque medieval settlement, and quaint, white-washed streets and alleys.
 There is also an array of tavernas and cafes, as well as several bars.

 The best beaches in Naxos can be found further south of Naxos town.
 In fact, most of the west coast is covered by long stretches of sand.
 The closest one to Chora is Agios Georgios, followed by Agia Anna, Agios Prokopios and Plaka.

 Most of the rooms, hotels and other accommodation in Naxos Greece can be found in those coastal areas.

 In addition, Naxos has several mountain villages.
 The most popular ones are Apiranthos, Filoti, Halki (or Chalkio) and Koronos.
 These are a bit of a drive from Chora, but are closer to Moutsouna village and the beaches on the east.

 Deciding on the best place to stay in Naxos isn’t necessarily an easy task, as each area has different things to offer.
 Great food, cafes, bars, nightlife, sightseeing, some of Greece’s best beaches… Naxos has it all, but not always in the same area!

 Whether or not you will have your own transportation will definitely make a difference.
 While there are buses connecting certain areas on the island, they may not be as frequent as you’d like, especially if you are not visiting during peak tourist season.

-The best place to check the bus itineraries is on the KTEL Naxos FB page.
+The best place to check your public transport options for the bus services is on the KTEL Naxos FB page.

 Naxos Where To Stay